nyuuuukie/json-parser/README.md

 // Add this header to your file
 #include "JSON.hpp"
 ...
-// Create a json object
+// Create a json object and pass filename to it JSON::JSON json(filename);
+// Or (another option)
-JSON::JSON json(filename);
+JSON::JSON json;

-// Try to load json the file above json.loadFile();
+json.setFilename(filename);
+json.loadFile();

+// An exception will be trown if there were
+// problems with file readability or wrong format

 // Parse whole file in json object
 JSON::Object *obj = json.parse();